Hyperobjekt/dignity-and-debt/content/projects/student-debt-racial-disparities.md

 vizimage: /uploads/loan-calc-crop-440.jpg
 content3: >-
-  ### VIEW OUR INTERACTIVE STUDENT DEBT CALCULATOR
+  ### Compare and Re-Calculate Your Own Student loan debt

-  Compare your own student debt with averages among social groups in the US.
+  Compare your total student debt with average totals among social groups in the US.
 Recalculate your student loan with changes you can make now.
 Learn how much you could save by refinancing or pay down your loan faster by paying a little more per month.

 ---